hrotovb001/zephyrcache/README.md

 Clients can send requests to any node in the cluster without needing to know which node owns the data.

 ![Request Forwarding](diagrams/request-forwarding/diagram.png)

-This raises the question: **"How does a node determine which node owns a given key?"**

 ## Consistent Hashing
 Each node uses consistent hashing to route requests to the correct owner: